Advising Hours

 Courses

 Review the suggested sequence of courses to ensure that you are able to complete your economics degree on time.
-You can view course descriptions through the University Bulletin.
+You can view course descriptions through the Academic Guide (Formerly Bulletin).
 Also make sure you review course prerequisites to ensure that you are eligible to register for the economics courses you plan to take.

 - Suggested Sequence of Courses